 Decommissioning and end of life management

-At the end of their life, many infrastructures, and energy infrastructures in particular need to be decommissioned and dismantled.
-Project management research has often focused on new build nuclear power projects and only in recent years has decommissioning projects and megaprojects become the focus of research efforts.
-Nuclear Decommissioning Projects and Programmes (NDPs) are jeopardized by several risks, long schedule and cost estimates that lie in the range of hundreds of billions of pounds.
-Moreover, in some countries, these estimates keep increasing and key stakeholders have a limited understanding of the determinants that engender this phenomena.
+Project management research has mostly focused on new build nuclear power projects, and only in recent years have decommissioning projects become the focus of research efforts.
+Nuclear Decommissioning Projects and Programmes (NDPs) are characterised by multiple risks, long schedules, and cost estimates that lie in the range of hundreds of billions of pounds.